RithvikKasarla/2019-Infinite-Loop-Practice/README.md

 1. Everyone do the first 10 problems from the 2018 test
 2. Review other persons's solutions and see if you can improve it.
-3. Read about the sets, lists and dictionaries, List comprehension and Dictionaty comprehension
+3. Read about the sets, lists and dictionaries, List comprehension and Dictionaty comprehension (spend max 1 hour)
-4. Familiarize with pytest and basic git commands
+4. Familiarize with pytest, may be do a sample pytest for one of the 10 programs (max 1 hour)

 Be here by 6 PM next week, March 3rd.